Indigenous Capacity Support Program - National Program Guidelines

 Program Objective

-The overall objective of the Program is to support the development of local and regional capacity in order to promote meaningful participation and leadership of Indigenous peoples in project EAs/IAs, regional and strategic assessments, and EA/IA follow-up activities.
+The overall objective of the Program is to support the development of capacity in order to maximize Indigenous Peoples leadership in project EAs/IAs, regional and strategic assessments, and EA/IA monitoring and follow-up activities.
 To support this objective, financial assistance is provided outside the context of specific project assessments, including regional assessments or strategic studies, to Indigenous communities or organizations with high-quality proposals to carry out capacity-building activities.

 The anticipated outcomes of the Program include: